 In Harveys Lake, however, the average commute to work is quite long.
 On average, people spend 35.66 minutes each day getting to work, which is significantly higher than the national average.

-Harveys Lake is one of the most well-educated cities in the nation.
-40.13% of adults in Harveys Lake have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Harveys Lake ranks among the highest in the nation.
+Of the 25-and-older adult population in Harveys Lake, 40.13% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Harveys Lake in 2022 was $55,018, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $220,072 for a family of four.
 However, Harveys Lake contains both very wealthy and poor people as well.